Split Peas lysine-arginine content for herpes management

 What is the lysine-arginine ratio of Split Peas?

-The lysine-arginine ratio of Split Peas is 0.81.
-A ratio below 1 means arginine is more abundant.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Split Peas is 0.81, calculated from 1180.00mg lysine and 1458.00mg arginine per 100g serving.
+A ratio below 1 means arginine is more abundant, which requires more careful intake management.

 Top Pick